-- •Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
-If the academy cannot reach any of the pupil's emergency contacts, the academy may send text messages, carry out home visits and contact the police. - •Identify whether the absence is approved or not - •Identify the correct absence code to use and input it as soon as the reason for absence is ascertained this will be no later than 5 working days after the session - •Call the parent/carer on each day that the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
+•Call the pupil's parent/carer on the morning of the first day of unexplained absence to ascertain the reason.
+If the academy cannot reach any of the pupil's emergency contacts, the academy will send text messages and carry out home visit to the family home.

+Identify whether the absence is approved or not

+•Identify the correct absence code to use and input it as soon as the reason for absence is ascertained - this will be no later than 5 working days after the session

+•Call the parent/carer on each day and complete a home visit on each day the absence continues without explanation to ensure proper safeguarding action is taken where necessary.
 If absence continues, the academy will consider involving the School Attendance Support Team and or other frontline services.